 “The Way of The World” by William Congreve digresses from Traditional Restoration Themes, Yet Extraordinary for Readers ( Year: 1700)

 Premiered firstly in London Theater in 1700, William Congreve’s “The Way of The World” is a Restoration Comedy of Manners that crucially exposes the loose-moral standards, adulterous behaviour and sexual scandals of the sophisticated aristocratic class in England to highlight their fragile meanings of marriage, sex, love and money under Charles-II monarchy.
-Even through the names of the characters, Congreve has attempted to reflect the perspective and personality traits of these figures- like Mr Fainall is the character who fains all time according to circumstances while Mrs Wishfort is the one who has sexual wishes for Mirabell and marrying Sir Rowland.
+Even though the names of the characters, Congreve has attempted to reflect the perspective and personality traits of these figures- like Mr Fainall is the character who fains all time according to circumstances while Mrs Wishfort is the one who has sexual wishes for Mirabell and marrying Sir Rowland.
 Since it is performed during the period of emerging materialism and commerce, it has also adopted money as an important theme in the play and like many Restoration comedies, it also contains flawed high-status characters, witty language and satire to generate humour but apart from that, the play also digressed from the predefined features of Restoration Comedy to provide a newer-outlook to the audience while conforming to the similar social standards.

 Through this article, I intend to primarily analyze the features of Restoration Comedy in Congreve’s “The Way of the World” and secondarily compare it with Aphra Behn’s “The Rover” to broadly understand how and why Congreve digress from the pre-described traditions of Restoration comedy and still managed to create a compelling masterpiece for many generations of readers.